 Lifestyle changes have been found to be the most effective way to stop pre-diabetes from developing into diabetes.
-Losing weight if you are overweight and increasing your levels of physical activity can help to reduce insulin resistance and therefore make the insulin that is produced more effective at controlling your blood glucose levels.
+Losing weight if you are overweight, and increasing your levels of physical activity, can help to reduce insulin resistance and therefore make the insulin that is produced more effective at controlling your blood glucose levels.

 If you have pre-diabetes, you should:

 - Do some physical activity regularly.
-If you are able, a minimum of 30 minutes' physical activity at least five times a week is advised.
+If you are able, a minimum of 30 minutes of physical activity at least five times a week is advised.
 For example, walking, swimming, cycling, jogging, dancing.
 Ideally you should do an activity that makes you at least mildly out of breath and mildly sweaty.
 You can spread the activity over the day.
 (For example, two 15-minute spells of brisk walking, cycling, dancing, etc per day.)
 Regular physical activity also reduces your risk of having a heart attack or stroke.
 Always check with your doctor that it is safe to start exercising if you have been inactive for a long period.
-See separate leaflet called Physical Activity For Health.
+See the separate leaflet called Physical Activity For Health.

 There are also other lifestyle changes that you can make to reduce your cardiovascular disease risk.
 These include:

-Also, make sure that your blood pressure stays within the normal range.
+Make sure that your blood pressure stays within the normal range.
 Have your blood pressure checked regularly with your practice nurse.